Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

-Let $F\lhd\mc{I}$ be the finite subgroup obtained by intersecting $\mc{I}$ with $\ker(\alpha)/\ker^0(\alpha)$.
+Let $F\lhd\mc{I}$ be the finite subgroup obtained by intersecting $\ker(\alpha)/\ker^0(\alpha)$ with $\mc{I}$.
 The quotient $\mc{I}/F$ is a finite-index subgroup of $\Aut_L(U)/\ker(\alpha)\cong{\rm im}(\alpha)$, and it is identified with a finite-index subgroup of $\mc{U}\leq\Out(U)$, so it is torsion-free.
 Since there is no torsion in the image of $\eta|_{\mc{I}}$, we have $F\lhd\ker(\eta|_{\mc{I}})$ and $\eta$ yields a short exact sequence

-The kernel of $\eta|_{\mc{I}}$ is a finite-index subgroup of $\ker(\eta)\cong K_L/(K_L\cap\ker^0(\alpha))$, and so it is virtually abelian with finite vcd by the claim (since $U$ has finite vcd by hypothesis).
+The kernel of $\eta|_{\mc{I}}$ has finite index in $\ker(\eta)\cong K_L/(K_L\cap\ker^0(\alpha))$, and so it is virtually abelian with finite vcd by the claim (since $U$ has finite vcd).
 Any finite-index torsion-free subgroup of $\ker(\eta|_{\mc{I}})$ projects injectively to a finite-index subgroup of $\ker(\eta|_{\mc{I}})/F$, and thus the latter has finite vcd as well.
-Summing up, $\mc{I}/F$ is torsion-free, and both image and kernel of $\eta$ restricted to $\mc{I}/F$ have finite vcd.
-Using \Cref{rmk:stability_properties}(4), we conclude that $\mc{I}/F$ has finite vcd.
-Since the latter is a finite-index subgroup of $\Out(U)$, this proves part~(3).
+Summing up, $\mc{I}/F$ is torsion-free, and both image and kernel of $\eta$ restricted to $\mc{I}/F$ have finite vcd. \Cref{rmk:stability_properties}(4) now shows that $\mc{I}/F$ has finite vcd.
+Since the latter has finite index in $\Out(U)$, this proves part~(3).